awsdocs/amazon-connect-admin-guide/doc_source/connect-attrib-list.md

 ## Media Streams Attributes<a name="media-stream-attribs"></a>

-The following table lists the attributes you can use to identify the location in the live media stream where the customer audio starts and stops\.
+The following table lists the attributes that you can use to identify the location in the live media stream where the customer audio starts and stops\.

 | Attribute | Description | Type | JSONPath Reference |